edangx100/Recipe-Meal-Planner-A2A-MCP/README.md

 An intelligent meal planning system built with Google ADK (Agent Development Kit) and LangGraph that creates budget-conscious meal plans with optimized shopping lists.

-**✨ Built with Agent-to-Agent (A2A) communication architecture for distributed microservices deployment!**

 ## Overview

 This project demonstrates a multi-agent architecture where specialized AI agents collaborate to plan meals, optimize grocery lists, and ensure budget compliance.
 The system takes user requests like "Plan 5 dinners under $50 total" and returns a complete meal plan with consolidated shopping lists and cost breakdowns.